lbyjitter/custom-resolver/README.md

-# custom-resolver
+# custom-resolver for gamesense
-custom resolver for gamesense
+pasted from hysteria lua